NCATSTranslator/ReasonerAPI/API/0.9.0/README.md

 facilitate comparison among reasoners and chaining of queries to different reasoners to achieve an aggregated result.

+## Two versions
+- The main TranslatorReasonersAPI_0.9.0.yaml file is now OpenAPI 3.0.1 formatting
+- The secondary TranslatorReasonersAPI_0.9.0_swagger2.0.yaml remains on the Swagger 2.0 formatting
+- The Swagger 2.0 formatting is retained for now since some tools do not support OpenAPI 3.0.1 yet

 ## Previous versions
 - Previous and potentially newer versions of the draft standard may be found at https://github.com/NCATS-Tangerine/NCATS-ReasonerStdAPI/tree/master/API